TeamNorCal/pi-gateway/README.md

 You will also need to enable the dmix audio output otherwise the software will fail.
 Instructions for enabling the default audio mixer can be found at, http://alsa.opensrc.org/Dmix#5._The_simple_approach:.

+The raspberry pi kernel also needs its support for mmap enabled.
+You should have the following line added to your /boot/config.txt file:

+dtoverlay=i2s-mmap

+The following page has information about setting the volume, https://bbs.archlinux.org/viewtopic.php?id=134532.
+Use the PCM devicei as the name not Master.

+The PCM mix device can vary between installs, one page that has an approach for configuring the sound can be found at, https://www.raspberrypi.org/forums/viewtopic.php?p=1147994.

+Another at the reference mentioned above.

 ## Stretch Goals